 REAP was formed in 2004 by Executive Director Chris Rose with the goal of promoting the use of renewable energy in Alaska.
-It has since grown to include more than 80 organizational and contributing members representing a diverse coalition of small and large Alaska electric utilities, environmental groups, consumer groups, businesses, Alaska Native organizations, and municipal, state and federal entities.
+It has since grown to include more than 80 organizational members representing a diverse coalition of small and large Alaska electric utilities, environmental groups, consumer groups, businesses, Alaska Native organizations, and municipal, state and federal entities.
 REAP was Alaska’s first and remains its only education and advocacy group focused solely on renewable energy.
 Over the last nine years, it has become an important voice on both renewable energy and energy efficiency.

 REAP’s primary goal is to increase the production of renewable energy in Alaska and bring the benefits of clean, economic and inexhaustible renewable power to the citizens of Alaska.
 REAP also promotes energy efficiency, and conservation as a way to reduce residents’ energy bills and potentially avoid construction of expensive new power plants.

 In support of its goals, REAP hosts a wide variety of educational events, including the Alaska Renewable Energy Fair, the Business of Clean Energy in Alaska Conference and monthly forums on a wide range of renewable energy topics.
 REAP also actively works to educate lawmakers about the benefits of renewable energy and energy efficiency, and Executive Director Chris Rose is often asked to testify at legislative hearings about renewable energy and energy efficiency.
 He serves on several energy-related state committees and advisory groups.